cicob/jiraApi/readme.md

 Author: Christer Boberg

-With this utility we can generate JIRA-Tickets form a script.
+This utility offers to generate JIRA-Tickets form a script.
+With these classes, tedious repetitive JIRA-ticket-generation turns into an array of **simple one-liners**.

 It was decided to implement this in PHP, but it can of course be done with any language.

 You execute your script in one of two ways
 - A) from the **Command-Line**